open-resources/physics_bank/content/public/016.Waves/Sound Wave Energy/Sound_Wave_Energy.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Sound Wave Energy
-    factor: halved
+      factor: tripled
       part1:
         ans1:
           value: stays the same
           feedback: No, the energy carried by a sound wave is related to the amplitude of the sound wave's pressure oscillations.
         ans2:
-        value: doubles
+          value: decreases by a factor of 3
           feedback: No, the energy carried by a sound wave is not inversely proportional to the amplitude of the sound wave.
         ans3:
-        value: quadruples
+          value: decreases by a factor of 9
           feedback: No, the energy carried by a sound wave is not inversely proportional to the square of the amplitude of the sound wave.
         ans4:
-        value: quarters
+          value: increases by a factor of 9
           feedback: Yes, for a simple harmonic oscillator the total energy goes as the square of the amplitude of the oscillation, and any point on a sinusoidal sound wave undergoes simple harmonic motion.
         ans5:
-        value: halves
+          value: increases by a factor of 3
           feedback: No, the energy carried by a sound wave is not directly proportional to the amplitude of the sound wave.
 ---
 # {{ params.vars.title }}